secret-tech/frontend-boilerplate/README.md

 # Frontend static boilerplate

-A simple boilerplate to create static frontend applications.
+A simple boilerplate to create frontend applications.

+### Commit hooks

+That boilerplate uses pre-commit hooks and run some scripts before making git commit.
+To see what is started before commit check package.json pre-commit block.
+Default - `yarn lint:all` and `yarn test`.
+To ignore the check, use `-n` e.g `git commit -n -m 'Your amazing commit msg'`.

 ### Environment variables